On Lagrangian fibrations by Jacobians I: The proof of Theorem 8

 \subsection{Outline}

 Let us begin with an outline of the proof.
-By Lemma~\ref{smooth} the total space of the family of curves $\mathcal{C}\rightarrow\P^n$ is smooth.
-We can embed this $(n+1)$-dimensional space in $X$ by the relative Abel-Jacobi map, which embeds each curve in its compactified Jacobian.
-Since $X$ is the relative {\em degree one\/} Jacobian this embedding is canonical.
-Let us call the image $Y\subset X$.
+We first show that the total space of the family of curves $Y\rightarrow\P^n$ is smooth.
+By Lemma~\ref{d=1}, we may assume that the degree $d=1$, so that the relative Abel map gives a canonical closed embedding $Y\hookrightarrow X$.
+Henceforth we identify $Y$ with its image in $X$.

-The restriction $\sigma|_Y\in\H^0(Y,\Omega^2_Y)$ of the holomorphic two-form on $X$ must be degenerate; therefore the bundle map $TY\rightarrow\Omega^1_Y$ given by contracting a vector field with $\sigma|_Y$ will not be injective.
-Define a distribution $F\subset TY$ as the kernel of this map.
-A priori the rank of $\sigma|_Y$ need not be constant on $Y$, and hence $F$ need not be locally free.
-Nevertheless, $F$ is a coherent subsheaf of the locally free sheaf $TY$, so $F$ will be locally free on the complement of a codimension two subset.
-Note also that if the rank of $\sigma|_Y$ drops at a point $p\in Y$, then a vector $v\in T_pY$ in the kernel of $\sigma|_Y(p)$ will lie in the fibre $F_p$ only if it extends to a local vector field which lies in the kernel of $TY\rightarrow\Omega^1_Y$.